henrysky/milkyway_plot/README.rst

 mw_plot
 ========

-A handy python package to do plotting on a face-on/edge-on milkyway with matplotlib.
+A handy python package to do plotting on a face-on/edge-on milkyway/skymap with matplotlib.
 You can set the center and radius of the plot anywhere on a milkyway galaxy image with galactic or galactocentric coordinates.

 Both ``MW_bg_annotate.jpg`` and ``MW_bg_unannotate.jpg`` are modified from an images by **NASA/JPL-Caltech/R. Hurt (SSC/Caltech)**
 Both images are 5600x5600px with resolution of 24.2 light years per pixel.